federicocarboni/saxe/README.md

 # Saxe

-Light-weight and efficient SAX parser for JavaScript (~6.6KB minified and gzipped).
+Light-weight and efficient SAX-style XML parser for JavaScript.

 ## Goals